chilts/rustle/README.md

 # Rustle #

 Rustle is a stats aggregation library which can use a number of backends for storing a fixed-size database.
-It is similar in design to RRD and Whisper but uses Redis, Files, Memory or any number of other backends.
+It is similar in design to RRD and Whisper but uses Redis, Files, Memory or any number of other backends (currently only Redis is implemented).

 Each of these backends can stream an entire fixed-size database hence can be written to disk, over the network or indeed to anything in Node which is a ```writeStream``` that can accept a ```.pipe()``` from a ```readStream```.